mathis2001/M4ldu1n-Oh/README.md

 Command to enable back if complete disable work => "Set-ItemProperty 'HKLM:\SOFTWARE\Policies\Microsoft\Windows Defender' DisableAntiSpyware 0" and then "Restart-Computer"

-- BrowserDataGrabber.txt: Grab juicy files from Chrome, Edge and Firefox browsers and put them in a file named BrowserInfo.
+- BrowserDataGrabber.txt: Grab juicy files from Chrome, Edge and Firefox browsers and put them in a repository named BrowserInfo.

 - NetworkScan.txt: Make a local network ip and port scan.
 (Change the ip in .txt file to target an other ip range)